seanradford/jaspr_ui/README.md

 }
 ```

-Update home page to use a component.
+Update home page `home.dart` to use a component.

 ```dart
 import 'package:jaspr/jaspr.dart';